ianstormtaylor/slate/docs/concepts/07-editor.md

 })
 ```

-This keeps `editor.apply` as the per-operation hook, but defers normalization and `onChange` flush until the callback completes.
+This keeps `editor.apply` as the per-operation hook, but batch state stays live for the whole callback and the final normalization pass plus `onChange` flush happen once at the end.

 If you already have an array of operations, use [`Transforms.applyBatch`](04-transforms.md#batched-operations).